 Speaking and listening are two ways of information travels.
 Open-mindedness, listening skills, and being able to express your thoughts and feelings are just a few things that are needed to communicate effectively.

 We can sit and have an entire post based on the multitude of ways to communicate effectively.
-For now, let us look at the parts of the FACT elements, which outline four main parts of digital communication.
+For now, let us look at the parts of the FACT elements, which outline four main components of digital communication.

 What are the FACT elements?

-Here are the four elements that makeup FACT.
+Here are the four elements of FACT.

 F – Feelings (Your mentality + your emotions are the driving force of the message when talking.)